archatelain/code-for-eco-532/poly.md

 Getting the computer to do what you want is good, but you should also take other factors into consideration.
 Here are the core rules to have in mind when you write some code.

+To follow along, save each code snippet as a do-file in "./part_3_advanced_material".

 #### 1. Your code should not be hieroglyphs!

 Anyone should be able to get a grasp of your code without reading the documentation.